-Being likeable isn’t just about making friends and getting invited to events, but it’s a great way to advance your careers, whether it is a job or your own business.
+Being likeable isn’t just about making friends and getting invited to events, but it’s a great way to advance your career, whether it is a job or your own business.
 Everyone wants to be liked by their friends and peers, but being likeable is a must to succeed in the workplace.

 It’s obvious that you shouldn’t be stealing someone’s belongings or leaving them passive aggressive notes, but what else could you be unknowingly doing that is making you less likeable at workplace or within professional and business circles.